Sylforen/Sylforen/README.md

 ## <div align="center">Introduction</div>

-Hello!
-I'm Sylforen, currently pursuing a degree in Software Engineering at the University of Newcastle.
-I come from a background in Chemistry, having worked for three years as a QC/QC Chemist with occasional R&D projects.
-From a young age, I've always been driven by curiosity—wanting to know how things work, how they work, and what they're made of.
-This passion initially led me to pursue a double major in Chemistry and Psychology, but after discovering CRISPR, I swapped Psychology for Biology.

-I stepped away from studying chemistry just before the lockdown and took a break from university entirely during the lockdown years.
-In 2024, I returned to study, starting with Computer Science before switching to Software Engineering.

----

-## <div align="center">About Me</div>

 Right now, I'm working with Digital Twins and Computer Vision systems—technologies that create virtual replicas of physical systems and help machines "see" and understand the world around them.
 This job lets me bring together my love for software engineering and robotics by: